-VISSINITI is the website of Margaret McMurphy*, an amateur planetary scientist and aspiring screenwriter.
+Vissiniti is the website of Margaret Murphy, an amateur planetary scientist and aspiring screenwriter.

 She has a few ambitions: to finish her screenplay, to work with other writers, to embark on a PhD in planetary science (well, maybe not this year).
 Beyond that, she is open to suggestions.
 Exploring the moons of Mars, perhaps.